Jakob-98/serverless-ml-azure-functions-scitkit-learn/readme.md

 Additionally, for terraform to work correctly, manually add the following secrets as well (found in the credentials generated earlier):
 `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`.

-## generating predictions with the azure function
+## Generating predictions with the azure function
 In our model example, we drop 2 columns : `carrier` and `ArrDelay` when training the model.
 Consequently, before sending the data to your function endpoint, we should drop these columns (i.e. perform your preprocessing before sending the data to your function).
 Alternatively, you can solve this in your functions `__init.py__` but that is not recommended.